By following Israel in lawlessness, the US is sullying its own constitution

 The mistake of an Israeli attack on Iran

-Posted by Veterans Today on Apr 2 2012, With 0 Reads, Filed under Editor, New World Order War, WarZone.
+Posted by GPD on April 2, 2012, With 4450 Reads Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.